 - 1-1 support with personalised plans and targets

 - School funded Educational Psychologist and Speech and Language Therapist services

 - Interventions to build self-esteem and resilience

-If you have a problem or worry that cannot be resolved by your child’s class teacher you are welcome to come and speak to Mrs Wright who will do her best to help.
+If you have a problem or worry that cannot be resolved by your child’s class teacher you are welcome to come and speak to Mrs Glassock or Mrs Long, who will do their best to help.
 She is happy to meet with you and can often help you to find the right service in the community to help with particular issues.